A squared smoothing Newton method for semidefinite programming: Introduction

 Although {much progress {has} been made in developing efficient algorithms for solving SDPs in the literature}, the efficiency and cost of these methods are {still} far from satisfactory.
 This motivates us to study and analyze the squared smoothing Newton method {via} the Huber smoothing function.
 To evaluate the efficiency, we implement the algorithm and conduct extensive numerical experiments by solving several classes of SDPs.
-Our theoretical analysis and numerical results show that the proposed method admits elegant convergence properties and it is efficient for computing accurate solutions. {Compared to the ALM based method in \cite{zhao2010newton} for solving an SDP problem, our smoothing Newton method has the advantage that it is applied to a single nonlinear system of equations, whereas the ALM method needs to solve a sequence of subproblems for which the total number of Newton directions required is generally more than the former.} Moreover, since the practical performance of the smoothing Newton method for solving SDPs {has not been systematically evaluated} in the literature, our theoretical and numerical studies can certainly help {one} to gain better understanding {on} this class of algorithms.
+Our theoretical analysis and numerical results show that the proposed method admits {appealing} convergence properties and {it has shown promising numerical performance} for computing {relatively} accurate solutions. {Compared to the ALM based method in \cite{zhao2010newton} for solving an SDP problem, our smoothing Newton method has the {advantage that it can also handle a relatively large number of linear constraints and has the} {feature} that it is applied to a single nonlinear system of equations, whereas the ALM method needs to solve a sequence of subproblems for which the total number of Newton {iterations} {is usually} more than the former.} Moreover, since the practical performance of the smoothing Newton method for solving SDPs {has not been systematically evaluated} in the literature, our theoretical and numerical studies can certainly help one to gain a better understanding of this class of algorithms. {However, note that a comprehensive comparison of the practical performance of different smoothing functions is {not the main focus of this research.}}

 The rest of the paper is organized as follows.
-In {Section} \ref{preliminary}, we summary some existing results that will be used {in later} analysis.
+In {Section} \ref{preliminary}, we {summarize} some existing results that will be used {in later} analysis.
 Then, we study the continuity, differentiability and semismoothness of the {matrix-valued} mapping defined upon the Huber function in Section \ref{huber}.
 Using these results, we are able to analyze the correctness, global convergence and local fast convergence rate of the proposed {squared smoothing Newton} method in Section \ref{smooth-newton}.
 In Section \ref{numerical-exp}, we conduct numerical experiments for solving various classes of SDPs and evaluate the practical performance of the proposed method.
 Finally, we conclude {the} paper in Section \ref{conclusions}.